arturbdr/data-structures/README.md

 ```

 TODOs - due date 23/May
-- [ ] Implement autocomplete (given a word, sugest all possible 'solutions')
+- [ ] Implement autocomplete (given a word, sugest all possible 'solutions').
 - [ ] Delete a node from the trie